 The Company has completed the research and development efforts associated with phase one of its new product line, the CryoPort Express® One-Way Shipper System, a line of use-and-return dry cryogenic shippers, for the transport of biological materials.
-The Company continues to provide ongoing research associated with the CryoPort Express® One-Way Shipper System, as it develops improvements both the manufacturing processes and product materials for the purpose of achieving additional cost efficiencies.
+The Company continues to provide ongoing research associated with the CryoPort Express® One-Way Shipper System, as it develops improvements on both the manufacturing processes and product materials for the purpose of achieving additional cost efficiencies.
 As with any research effort, there is uncertainty and risk associated with whether these efforts will produce results in a timely manner so as to enhance the Company's market position.
-For the three months ended June 30, 2008 and 2007, research and development costs were \$110,791 and \$28,587, respectively.
-Company sponsored research and development costs related to future products and redesign of present products are expensed as incurred and include such costs as salaries, employee benefits, costs determined utilizing the Black-Scholes option-pricing model for options issued to the Scientific Advisory Board and prototype design and materials costs.
+For the six months ended September 30, 2008 and 2007, research and development costs were \$216,244 and \$50,300, respectively.
+Company sponsored research and development costs related to future products and the testing and design modifications for enhancing performance and minimizing costs of present products are expensed as incurred and include such costs as salaries, employee benefits, costs determined utilizing the Black-Scholes option-pricing model for options issued to the Scientific Advisory Board, prototype design and materials costs and the development costs related to the software development for the web based system to be used with the CryoPort Express® One-Way Shipper.